crcollins/chemtools-webapp/README.md

 Added with this main display page is another API type access to allow generating zip files with all the molecules of a given pattern/set.

     /chem/<pattern>.zip

+### Fragments ###

+All of the fragments used in generating the molecules can be found here:

+    /chem/frag/<name>/

+They use a slightly altered XYZ file format in the form of:

+    Element x y z

+    Atom1 Atom2 Connection

+Where x, y, and z are all floats.
+Element is a String from the set of all the elements plus the addition of a few special characters to signify where to bond to.
+Atom1 and Atom2 are both Integers corresponding to the location of the atom in the coordinate list.
+The connection is a string in the set ["1", "2", "3", "Ar"], where 1, 2, and 3 are single, double and triple bonds, respectively.
+Ar is an Aromatic (1.5 bond).

+Here is an example of the Triple Bond.

+    C 0.402800 -0.479100 -0.000100
+    C 1.209100 0.607700 -0.000300
+    ~0 2.383000 2.189800 -0.000700
+    ~1 -0.747300 -2.029000 0.000300

+    1 2 3
+    1 4 Ar
+    2 3 Ar

+There are 3 added symbols in the charater set for the element names and those are "~", "*", and "+".
+These are used to signify the type of things the element can bond to.
+After the set of possible things to bond to is a number that indicates the order that the bonds get used.
+So, in the case of the cores, the correct parts of the molecule are built in the correct order.

 ### Generate SSH Key Pair ###